|

 S. cerevisiae orthologs and best hits

-can now be searched for mutiple
+can now be searched for multiple

 C. albicans genes using the